sscs-ose/sscs-ose.github.io/index.md

 ## General Information About Open-Source IC Design

-Open-source IC design tools have come a long way in the last few years.
-While the start can be confusing, plenty of information is freely available on the Internet.
+Open-source IC design tools have come a long way in recent years.
+While the start can be confusing, plenty of information is available online.

-To get you started, please look at Matt Venn's collection of [Awesome opensource ASIC resources](https://github.com/mattvenn/awesome-opensource-asic-resources).
+To start, please look at Matt Venn's collection of [Awesome open-source ASIC resources](https://github.com/mattvenn/awesome-opensource-asic-resources).
 This GitHub page collects many links to several tools and information sites.
 Generally, it is good to get a [GitHub](https://github.com) account since many of the relevant SW packages are hosted there.

 In addition to GitHub, [YouTube](https://www.youtube.com) is a treasure trove of helpful information.
 Many users have published tutorials; sometimes, the lead developers of essential tools publish How-To videos themselves.
-Once you know what to look for, you will be able to find it. *Hint: Search for a specific tool you want to learn.*
+Once you know what to look for, you can find it. *Hint: Search for a specific tool you want to learn.*

 Since the individual open-source SW packages evolve quickly, documentation is often lacking behind.
-Luckily, the open-source developer community is accessible, and very often, you can reach them directly on Slack to help you out.
+Luckily, the open-source developer community is accessible, and you can often reach them directly on Slack to help you out.
 You should request access to the [opensource-silicon Slack space](https://invite.skywater.tools/) as this is the watering hole where everyone meets.
 There is also a dedicated channel for the 2023 Chipathon (**#ieee-sscs-dc-23**).

 And finally: Visit our [IEEE SSCS page](https://sscs.ieee.org) for all kinds of information related to solid-state circuits, like tutorials, conferences, publications, etc.